Skip to main content

 • Independent integrations

-There is no shared memory between tenants.
-This architecture allows Zild to support:
+There is no shared state between tenants.
+This allows Zild to support:

 Scalability Model